tkalfigo/dotenvenc/README.md

 your versioned code.
 Using `dotenvenc` you generate from `.env` an encrypted version `.env.enc` and only share this in your project.
 In your code you regenerate `.env` from `.env.enc` at runtime when you need to access the sensitive data.

+NOTE: this package is meaningful only if used in combination with a package like [`dotenv`](https://www.npmjs.com/package/dotenv) which actually creates the environment variables found in the generated decrypted `.env` file.

-Tip: add `.env` in your `.gitignore` so it's guaranteed to never get versioned.
+TIP: add `.env` in your `.gitignore` so it's guaranteed to never get versioned.

 ## Installation